 Kelsey straddles the worlds of academia/theory and practice, serving as the Board President of Trans Bodies, Trans Selves, a national non-profit organization that publishes a 649-page resource guide of the same name, by and for the trans*, genderqueer, and gender nonconforming communities.
 Through this work, he connects with leading transgender and gender expansive scholars in medicine, law, mental health, social sciences, politics, and culture to collaborate on editions of Trans Bodies.
-He recently authored the Religion and Spirituality chapter of second edition of the book, to be released in 2021, while managing a nationwide qualitative survey of 2,400 respondents, and editing several chapters.
-Kelsey also co-authored the Religion and Spirituality chapter in textbook Gender Confirmation Surgery: Principles and Techniques for an Emerging Field, edited by Loren Schecter, released 2020.
+He recently authored the Religion and Spirituality chapter of the second edition of the book, to be released in 2021, while managing a nationwide qualitative survey of 2,400 respondents, and editing several chapters.
+Kelsey also co-authored the Religion and Spirituality chapter in the surgical textbook Gender Confirmation Surgery: Principles and Techniques for an Emerging Field, edited by Loren Schecter, released 2020.

 What I Bring to Diversity & Inclusion Work